 The South African capital has a lot to offer visitors.
 There’s a vibrant city experience, including nightlife and shopping, and an amazing connection to nature, from nearby opportunities to see African wildlife to the very close beaches.
 The city’s notorious for cheap attractions and eats, but make sure you stick to the safer areas due to crime.

-Whether you’re taking in the countryside or exploring the city, the Emerald Isle is the perfect place to travel on your own–mainly because of the renowned friendliness of the Irish people.
-Obviously, big cities like Dublin are going to be pricey, but if you keep moving you’ll find lots cheaper places to stay.
+Whether you’re taking in the countryside or exploring the city, the Emerald Isle is the perfect place to travel on your own — mainly because of the renowned friendliness of the Irish people.
+Obviously, big cities like Dublin are going to be pricey, but if you keep moving you’ll find lots of cheaper places to stay.

 Probably THE most affordable city in Europe to visit on your own, Amsterdam offers a wealth of low-cost cultural experience and chances to hang out with other travelers.
 Lodgings may be costly, but getting around and eating are pretty reasonable.

-With a lively arts scene and free-spirit culture, Portland is the perfect city to visit on your own.
+With a lively arts scene and free-spirit culture, Portland is the perfect city to book airline tickets to if you’re traveling solo.
 It’s also notoriously inexpensive, with deals on everything from lodgings to food and even transportation.